 Despite the advancements in Bento, Animesh, and bake-on-mesh, the hairstyle industry in Second Life has not seen much change.
 Flexi hairstyles are still available and can be found under a dedicated category on the Marketplace, but they are not commonly seen in use by Second Life residents.

-Frankly there’s a little part of me who misses flexi hair.
-I do like the non-static effect of flexi hair.
-It also reminded me of Lelutka Swish Hair which added a slight windblown effect which I thought was pretty cool at the time and bought three hairstyles which I had completely forgot until I decided to write this post.
+To be honest, I sometimes miss flexi hair.
+I appreciate the non-static effect it provided.
+It also reminds me of the Lelutka Swish Hair that had a slight windblown effect, which I thought was pretty cool back then.
+I even bought three hairstyles, but I had completely forgotten about them until I decided to write this post.

 Until Vista Animesh Verge Braid.

-- The AO doesn’t offer much, but that’s probably because it’s new and they’re still working on the idea.
-I do hope though we won’t have to buy an AO each time a new hairstyle is coming out, rather the current AO will be improved/updated free of charge, and instead we will be paying for the hairstyle.
+Secondly, the Vista AO doesn’t offer much at the moment, but this is likely because it’s a new innovation and they’re still working on it.
+However, I hope that we won’t have to purchase a new AO every time a new hairstyle is released, and that instead the current AO will be improved and updated for free, while we pay for the new hairstyle.

-Though I suppose, each hair brand might come up with their own AO, therefore it could become expensive, but I’m not what other options Second Life environment could offer for a non-static hair.
-The other option is to stick to Flexi Hair, or Bento hair.
+While it’s possible that each hair brand may release their own AO for Animesh hair, it could become expensive in the long run.
+However, it’s unclear what other options Second Life has for non-static hair.
+Another option could be to stick with Flexi Hair or Bento hair.

 In conclusion, I find the concept of Animesh hair exciting and look forward to seeing new hairstyles with improvements.
 I’m hopeful that the project won’t be abandoned, and we’ll see updates soon.